vacuumlabs/react-custom-validation/README.md

   return {
     // list of names of all relevant fields
     fields: ['email', 'password', 'rePassword'],
-    // whether the whole form is valid; for `validity` see helper functions below
+    // whether the whole form is valid; for details on `isFormValid` see helper
+    // functions below
-    formValid: validity(validations),
+    formValid: isFormValid(validations),
     // specify what should happen when new validation data is available
     // for example, redux action creator, that will save the validation result to the application state onValidation,